iannech/dev-prep/concepts/experienced/performance-and-scale/Caching.md

 - Types of Caching
     - Client caching - OS or Browser
     - CDN Caching - Content Delivery Networks are considered some type of cache.
-    - Web server caching e.g Reverse proxies and web servers can cacbe requests and responses.
+    - Web server caching e.g Reverse proxies and web servers can cache requests and responses.
     - Database Caching - DBs by default include some level of caching and are optimized for generic use cases.
     - [Application Caching](https://github.com/donnemartin/system-design-primer?tab=readme-ov-file#application-caching) - In-Memory caches like **Memcached** and **Redis** are used.